-This top is 100% merino wool, meaning it has an exceptionally wide range of thermoregulation.
+This top is 100% merino wool, meaning it has a vast range of thermoregulation.
 Different brands construct their tops differently with unique weaves and densities in their architecture.
-This one features a lower density of fiber per square centimeter (or so it seems) meaning it's not very warm.
+This one features a lower density of fiber per square centimeter (or so it seems), meaning it's not very warm.
 While the company advertises to use 160-grams of insulation (on par with our midweight competitors), we would beg to differ.
 This top feels exceptionally lightweight and offers little when it comes to stand-alone warmth.

 We wore it while cross country skiing, resort skiing, split boarding, backpacking, and running through the Winter and Early Spring.
 We learned that under a good fleece layer and jacket, it is a wonderful complement to any cold-weather layered outfit.
 Since many of our activities in the winter are high output (meaning we sweat a lot), this thinner layer is ideal.
 However, for adventures that required just a dog walk or sitting around in the snow, it felt too cold.

-Wearing this top on its own isn't really ideal with the see-through nature of the (creme) top, but we did it anyway, just to test its performance.
-For this case, we used it while backpacking into the Gunnison Gorge late Winter in Colorado and running around the mountains.
+Wearing this top on its own isn't ideal with the see-through nature of the (creme) top, but we did it anyway to test its performance.
+For this case, we used it while backpacking into Colorado's Gunnison Gorge in late Winter and running around the mountains.
 When the wind picked up, the material didn't offer much wind resistance, which made it colder.